Sociology (SOC)

 SOC 215 Gender, Race, and Justice (3 credits)

 Using insights from the disciplines of anthropology, sociology, and history, this course will examine how race, class, and gender shape our lived experiences related to justice.
-The course will also explore the ways in which theoretical and academic knowledge can be integrated with personal and political action in our communities
+The course will also explore the ways in which theoretical and academic knowledge can be integrated with personal and political action in our communities.
+This course can count towards health equity & social justice minor.

 SOC 216 Alcohol, Drugs & Society (3 credits)